tmtsoftware/esw/docs/src/main/scripts/dsl/constructs/blocking.md

 # Blocking Operations Within Script

-Script runs on a single thread, hence special care needs to be taken while performing blocking (CPU/IO) operations withing the script.
+To avoid concurrency issues with mutable state, the scripting engine is designed as an Active Object with operations performing on a single thread.
+Therefore special care needs to be taken while performing blocking operations within the script, since blocking the executing thread will also prevent other tasks, such as event handlers, from being executed and could lead to unexpected deadlocks.

+See the @ref:[Sequencer Technical Documentation](../../../technical/sequencer-tech.md) for more information on the Scripting Engine design and Active Objects.

 @@@ note
-All the CSW related DSL's provided in the scripting environment does not block main script thread hence they can be used directly.
+All the CSW related DSL's provided in the scripting environment do not block main script thread.
+Hence, they can be used directly without worrying about stalling the script.

-Exception to this here is, callback based API's for an ex. `onEvent` where you want to perform CPU/IO intensive tasks.
-In this case, you need to follow one of the pattern mentioned below.
+There is one exception to this: callback based API's, such as an `onEvent` handler.
+Here, you would not want to perform CPU/IO intensive tasks without following one of the patterns mentioned below.
 @@@

-This section explains following two types of blocking operations and patterns/recommendations to be followed while performing those.
+There are three types of blocking operations identified here, each with its own patterns and recommendations to be followed while performing it.

 1. CPU Bound
 1. IO Bound

-@@@ warning { title='DO NOT BLOCK' }
-Calling CPU intensive or IO operations from the main script is dangerous and should be avoided at all cost.

-Breaking this rule will cause all the background tasks started in script to halt and unexpected deadlocks.
-@@@
+1. Sleep

+To handle the first two types of blocking operations, the DSL provide the `blockingCpu` and `blockingIo` constructs.
+These constructs cause the script execution engine to use different thread pools instead of the main script thread to execute the blocking code.

+You can read more about these patterns of blocking [here](https://elizarov.medium.com/blocking-threads-suspending-coroutines-d33e11bf4761)

 @@@ warning { title='DO NOT ACCESS/UPDATE MUTABLE STATE' }
-Main sequencer script, and the techniques mentioned here for performing blocking tasks executes on different threads.

-Hence, accessing/updating mutable state defined in script from these blocking functions is not thread safe.
+The techniques mentioned here for performing blocking tasks causes them to be executed on a different thread than the main sequencer script.
+Therefore, accessing/updating mutable state defined in the main script from these blocking functions is not thread safe.

+We recommend creating separate kotlin (.kt) file/files and maintaining all the CPU/IO bound blocking tasks there, to reduce the risk of improperly accessing mutable state.
 @@@

 ## CPU Bound

 For any CPU bound operations follow these steps:

-1. Create a new function and mark that with `suspend` keyword
+1. Create a new function and mark it with the `suspend` keyword.
-2. Wrap function body inside `blockingCpu` utility function
+1. Wrap the function body inside a `blockingCpu` utility function.
+1. Call the new function.
+Wrap it in an `async` block to run it in the background.

-Following example demonstrate writing CPU bound operation, In this example `BigInteger.probablePrime(4096, Random())` is CPU bound and takes more than few seconds to finish.
+The following example demonstrates writing a CPU bound operation.
+In this example, the method `BigInteger.probablePrime(4096, Random())` is CPU bound and takes more than few seconds to finish.
+We wrap it in another method, `findBigPrime` and mark it with the `suspend` keyword.

 Kotlin
 :   @@snip [compute-intensive.kt](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/blocking/blocking.kt) { #compute-intensive-function }

-Following shows, usage of the above compute heavy function in main sequencer script
+The following shows the usage of the above compute heavy function in main sequencer script in two ways.
+First it is called in the main script flow causing the main script to pause until the method completes with a value.
+Note that background tasks continue to execute while the method is being executed.
+In the second way, an `async` block is used, which causes the method to be executed in the background.
+The `async` block returns a `Deferred` type, and the `Deferred.await()` method can be used to pause script execution until the `async` block completes without blocking the other background processes.

 Kotlin
 :   @@snip [ComputeIntensiveScript.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/blocking/ComputeIntensiveScript.kts) { #call-compute-intensive }